mlhartme/stool/DOCUMENTATION.md

 ### Context

 A *context* specifies a place that can host stages together with the necessary authentication.
-There are proxy contexts and local contexts.
+There are proxy contexts and Kubernetes contexts.
 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
-A local context is a Kubernetes context whose name is prefixed with `local-`.
-Pro
+A Kubernetes context is a Kubernetes context whose name is prefixed with `kube-`.

 `sc` manages a list of proxy contexts in its configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.